 For example:

-- “I help new moms transition back to work” (they’re overwhelmed, not shopping for coaches)
+- “I help new moms transition back to work” (validate when and why they seek paid support)

 - “I help people find their life purpose” (too vague, not urgent enough)

 The market demand test: Are people in your target niche already spending money to solve the problem you want to help with?
 Are they actively searching for solutions?
-If you can’t find competitors successfully serving this market, that’s usually a red flag, not a opportunity.
+If you cannot find competing offers, search activity, interviews, or adjacent spending, treat demand as unproven and run a small validation test.

 Mistake #4: You Think Passion Is Enough (Spoiler: It’s Not)